mucsci-students/2025fa-420-TheBlackHatters/README.md

 The Problem: We needed a flexible way to add reusable setup data and configuration for multiple test functions without duplicating the same initialization code multiple times.

 The Solution: The @pytest.fixture decorator solved this problem by dynamically attaching shared setup data to each test that requires it.
-This allowed us to assign test functions with extra responsibilities such as like providing a sample configuration without modifying the tests themselves.
+This allowed us to assign test functions extra responsibilities, such as providing a sample configuration, without modifying the tests themselves.

 **4: Observer**